PyO3/pyo3/guide/src/module.md

 # fn main() {}
 ```

-The `modinit` procedural macro attribute takes care of exporting the initialization function of your module to Python.
+The `#[pymodinit}` procedural macro attribute takes care of exporting the initialization function of your module to Python.
 It takes one argument as the name of your module, it must be the name of the `.so` or `.pyd` file.

 The [Rust doc comments](https://doc.rust-lang.org/stable/book/first-edition/comments.html) of the module initialization function will be applied automatically as the Python doc string of your module.